FrHorschig/kant-search/README.md

 ## SonarQube integration

+To start a SonarQube docker container, run `docker run -d --name sonarqube -p 9000:9000 sonarqube`.

 You can run the sonar-scanner in a docker container and send the result to 'localhost:9000' using the 'run_sonar_scanner.bash' script.
-The docker commands in the script assume that the project keys are 'kant-search-backend' and 'kant-search-frontend', that the env var `KANT_SEARCH_ROOT` contains the absolute path of the kant-search repository directory and the `SONAR_TOKEN_BACKEND` and `SONAR_TOKEN_FRONTEND` env vars contain the SonarQube project tokens.
+The docker commands in the script assume that the project keys are 'kant-search-backend' and 'kant-search-frontend', that the environment variable `KANT_SEARCH_ROOT` contains the absolute path of the kant-search repository directory and the `SONAR_TOKEN_BACKEND` and `SONAR_TOKEN_FRONTEND` environment variables contain the SonarQube project tokens.